-The standard TA-30 load cell is 500N, covering the 5–300N tablet hardness window (USP <1217>, EP 2.9.8), the 5–50N capsule burst window, the 1–20N ointment spreadability window, and the 20–500N packaging test window.
-Optional load cells at 5N, 50N, and 5,000N extend the platform into microneedle insertion work (0.4–8N typical) at the low end and heavier packaging or implant testing at the high end.
+The standard 500N load cell covers the 5–300N tablet hardness window (USP <1217>, EP 2.9.8), the 5–50N capsule burst window, the 1–20N ointment spreadability window, and the 20–500N packaging test window.
+Optional load cells at 5N, 50N, and 5,000N extend the platform into microneedle insertion work at the low end and heavy packaging or implant testing at the high end.
 Load cell accuracy is ±0.1% of indicated value above 5% of full-scale capacity, with 150% overload protection on every cell.

-Displacement range is 370 mm on the standard column and 590 mm on the extended column variant; displacement accuracy is ±0.01 mm or 0.05% of indicated value, whichever is greater.
-For microneedle work, where failure modes occur across 10–50 micron displacement windows, the 0.001 mm resolution captures fracture events with enough temporal density to support statistical analysis.
+Displacement range is 370 mm on the standard column and 590 mm on the extended variant.
+Displacement accuracy is ±0.01 mm or 0.05% of indicated value, whichever is greater.
+For microneedle work, where failure modes occur across 10–50 micron displacement windows, the 0.001 mm resolution captures fracture events with enough temporal density for statistical analysis.

-The TA-30 speed range is 0.001–40 mm/s, which extends the pharmaceutical-relevant lower limit below the 0.01 mm/s floor typical of enterprise brands.
-This matters for microneedle insertion simulation (0.1–0.5 mm/s typical), bioadhesion studies on mucosal tissue (0.01–0.1 mm/s typical), and slow-rate gel indentation work where faster speeds introduce viscoelastic artifacts.
+The TA-30 speed range is 0.001–40 mm/s, extending the pharmaceutical-relevant lower limit below the 0.01 mm/s floor typical of enterprise brands.
+This matters for microneedle insertion simulation, bioadhesion studies on mucosal tissue, and slow-rate gel indentation work where faster speeds introduce viscoelastic artifacts.
 At the high end, 40 mm/s covers packaging tear, foil puncture, and peel-at-rate work per ASTM D903 and ASTM D1876.

 Speed accuracy is ±0.1% of set value.
-Trigger force is user-programmable from 0.01N upward, which lets QC methods initiate on low-force contact events without pre-positioning artifacts.
-Data acquisition is 500 Hz standard with a 2,000 Hz high-speed option; the 2,000 Hz rate matches the SMS TA.XTplusC data rate for applications where fast fracture events require dense sampling (tablet breaking, capsule rupture, microneedle fracture).
+Trigger force is user-programmable from 0.01N upward, allowing QC methods to initiate on low-force contact events without pre-positioning artifacts.
+Data acquisition is 500 Hz standard with a 2,000 Hz high-speed option — the 2,000 Hz rate matches the SMS TA.XTplusC data rate for fast fracture event capture.

-The KHT Texture Suite software is the data layer of the TA-30.
-Its specifications are what determine whether the instrument can survive an FDA, EMA, or PMDA inspection.
+The KHT Texture Suite software is the data layer of the TA-30 and determines whether the instrument can survive an FDA, EMA, or PMDA inspection.

 | Compliance layer | TA-30 coverage |